Explore Carnamah's natural, heritage and cultural attractions

-A trail of 14 heritage plaques, four murals and historic photographs, old advertisements and artworks.
-The trial begins with the mural outside IGA at 6 Yarra Street, continues in the windows of Wallace's News & Drapery, turns up Macpherson Street and runs up both sides of the street, finishing with the last plaque outside the Lions Club Op Shop at 46 Macpherson Street.
+A trail of heritage plaques, murals, historic photographs, old advertisements and artworks.
+The trial begins with the mural outside IGA at 6 Yarra Street, continues in the windows of Wallace's News & Drapery, turns up Macpherson Street and runs up both sides of the street, finishing with the last plaque outside 46 Macpherson Street.

-If you're keen for a longer walk, continue to join up with the Walk Trail (below) which goes through the bush on the edge of the Bunjil-Carnamah Road to the Macpherson Homestead.
+If you're keen for a longer walk, continue to join up with the Walk Trail (below) which goes through bush behind the school, along the edge of the Bunjil-Carnamah Road and to Macpherson Homestead.

 The one kilometre trail begins at the southeast corner of the Carnamah townsite up behind the school as Bowman Street turns into the Bunjil-Carnamah Road (near its intersection with the Carnamah-Perenjori Road).

 Paths, suitable for walking or cycling, meander through the bush on the side of the Bunjil-Carnamah road, connecting up to the driveway of the historic Macpherson Homestead and then finishing at the homestead.
 There's several park benches along the way if you want to take a break.

 Photo courtesy of Let Me Be Free blog

 Carnamah and surrounding districts are home to annual displays of wildflowers, which are in bloom at varying times between July and September.
 The best time to visit varies from year to the next, depending on the season.
 If planning in advance, August is your best bet!